forcedotcom/java-sdk/springsecurity/doc/spring-security.md

         <fss:connectionUrl url="force://login.salesforce.com;oauth_key=sampleKey;oauth_secret=sampleSecret" />
     </fss:oauth>

-It is better to configure the connection URL as a system property or environment varialbe and enable placeholder configurer by including the following tag in your application context xml:
+We don't recommend specifying the URL directly in your configuration because it brings about the temptation to check your oauth key and secret into version control.
+These may vary from one environment to another and should be protected.
+Instead, configure the connection URL as a system property or environment varialbe and enable placeholder configurer by including the following tag in your application context xml:

     <bean class="org.springframework.beans.factory.config.PropertyPlaceholderConfigurer" />